4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 - Etymotic Target: DF with an introduced "room tilt" based on outdated preference research (Consumer reports accuracy score) and the X-curve.
 - IEF 2020: Rudimentary target, mostly used to showcase "proper" HRTF features / ear gain.
 Bass is completely variable and up to taste, but is shown as flat for ease of use
 - IEF 2023: Target based on DF + tilt for IEC 60318-4 compliant rigs.
 Bass is also completely variable and up t taste
 - DF + tilt (Δ and JM-1): Popularized by the Headphone show and Crinacle.
 Essentially a DF curve with varying levels of tilt across the whole response.
 Used with preference bounds from Harman research, so there's not a singular target.
-Mostly used in the context of the B&K 5128 rig!!!
+Mostly used in the context of the B&K 5128 rig  !!!

 ***
 ## Human hearing